 Mark Snyder is in his first season at Florida State coaching the defensive ends in 2018.

-Snyder comes to Tallahassee with 29 years of collegiate coaching experience, including 12 as either a head coach or defensive coordinator, and has been on staffs that have won four national championships.
-He has spent the previous three seasons as special teams coordinator at Michigan State, where he also coached the defensive ends and linebackers.
+Snyder came to Tallahassee with 29 years of collegiate coaching experience, including 12 as either a head coach or defensive coordinator, and has been on staffs that have won four national championships.
+He spent the previous three seasons as special teams coordinator at Michigan State, where he also coached the defensive ends and linebackers.
 During his time in East Lansing, the Spartans won 25 games, including the 2015 Big Ten championship, and played in the College Football Playoff.

 In 2017, Snyder’s defensive line helped Michigan State lead the Big Ten and rank second in the NCAA in rushing defense, allowing only 95.3 yards per game on the ground.
 The team also ranked seventh in the NCAA in total defense by holding opponents to 297.6 yards per game, 18th in third-down defense with a conversion percentage of only .328, 19th in the country in scoring defense, allowing an average of 20.0 points per game, and had the nation’s 17th-best passing efficiency defense rating.